NewbMiao/dvote/rfc/vote.md

 # Vote RFC

 DVote is for voting on the blockchain, and the voting results are transparent and cannot be tampered with.
+User can create a vote, and other users can vote for the vote.
+The vote can be public or private(only visible via link).
+The vote can be single selection or multiple selection.
+The vote can be expired at a specific time.

 ## Data Structure